-In this article you will find some information that will help you to master the PP
+In this article you will learn some information to master PP

-PP (Polypropylene) is a thermoplastic polymer that features a high chemical resistance and stability, and makes it great to manufacture parts that have to be in contact with food, chemical agents or outdoors.
-Microwaveable food containers, outdoor furniture and surgical meshes for various kinds of surgeries are some of its main uses.
+PP (Polypropylene) is a thermoplastic polymer that features a high chemical resistance and stability which makes it a great material to manufacture parts that have to be in contact with food, chemical agents or the outdoors.
+Some of it's main uses include microwaveable food containers, outdoor furniture and surgical meshes for various kinds of surgeries.

 Tip: Check out this material compatibility chart, it will help you choose the materials that fit best with PP: